awsdocs/aws-client-vpn-administrator-guide/doc_source/what-is.md

 + Client CIDR ranges must have a block size of at least /22 and must not be greater than /12\.
 + A portion of the addresses in the client CIDR range are used to support the availability model of the Client VPN endpoint, and cannot be assigned to clients\.
 Therefore, we recommend that you assign a CIDR block that contains twice the number of IP addresses that are required to enable the maximum number of concurrent connections that you plan to support on the Client VPN endpoint\.
 + The client CIDR range cannot be changed after you create the Client VPN endpoint\.
-+ The Client VPN endpoint and the VPC in which the associated subnet is located must belong to the same account\.
 + The subnets associated with a Client VPN endpoint must be in the same VPC\.
 + You cannot associate multiple subnets from the same Availability Zone with a Client VPN endpoint\.
++ A Client VPN endpoint does not support subnet associations in a dedicated tenancy VPC\.
 + Client VPN supports IPv4 traffic only\.
-+ Client VPN is not Health Insurance Portability and Accountability Act \(HIPAA\) or Federal Information Processing Standards \(FIPS\) compliant\.
++ Client VPN is not Federal Information Processing Standards \(FIPS\) compliant\.
 + If multi\-factor authentication \(MFA\) is disabled for your Active Directory, a user password cannot be in the following format\.

   ```